Operating Principle

-A fuel cell converts chemical energy → electrical energy directly, bypassing the inefficient thermal step of combustion engines.
-Much higher efficiency.
+A fuel cell converts chemical energy directly into electrical energy via continuous electrochemical redox reactions, completely bypassing the Carnot efficiency limits of combustion heat engines.

 Half-Equations (Alkaline Fuel Cell)